'Tumultuous week in summer that shows best and worst of cricket'

 The MCC had promised to ensure "Lord's is a place where everyone feels welcome" after the ICEC report concluded that it was part of the problems facing English cricket, with a recommendation that the annual fixture between Eton and Harrow was no longer played at the ground because it "sends a message of elitism".
 The ugly scenes in the Long Room really were the last thing it needed.

-There will now inevitably be questions over whether the unique proximity to the players that MCC members enjoy in the Lord's pavilion should be reviewed.
-There is also debate over whether it was fair for former England captain Andrew Strauss to suggest that some of the relentless booing of the Australians may have been because the final day was attended by some spectators who do not usually go to Lord's.
+There will now inevitably be further questions over whether the unique proximity to the players that MCC members enjoy in the Lord's pavilion should be reviewed if the manners and conduct the club prides itself on cannot be guaranteed, and whether more members will be suspended given the level of heckling.
+Does the incident increase pressure on the MCC to implement the kind of reforms recommended by the ICEC report, despite resistance from members in the past?

+There is also debate over whether it was fair for former England captain Sir Andrew Strauss to suggest that some of the relentless booing of the Australians may have been because the final day was attended by some spectators who do not usually go to Lord's.

 As if all that was not enough, the fall-out from the second Test has seen demands by many for another apology - from Australia.
 They stand accused of poor sportsmanship in their handling of the Bairstow incident.